Step 4: Full View

 Should Engineer A continue inserting the broad self-negligence indemnification clause into future pollution-related service agreements now that professional liability insurance covering pollution services has become commercially available?

-Retain Broad Indemnification Clause Without Insurance Continue requiring clients to indemnify and hold harmless Engineer A for negligence-related damages and legal costs in future agreements, treating the clause as a standard contractual term regardless of current insurance market conditions, effectively transferring professional liability to clients after the justifying condition of insurance unavailability has lapsed.
+Continue requiring clients to indemnify and hold harmless Engineer A for negligence-related damages and legal costs in future agreements, treating the clause as a standard contractual term regardless of current insurance market conditions, effectively transferring professional liability to clients after the justifying condition of insurance unavailability has lapsed.

-Adopt Narrowly Scoped Indemnification with Affordability Verification Retain a modified, narrowly scoped indemnification clause only after conducting and documenting a good-faith assessment confirming that available pollution liability insurance remains cost-prohibitive for Engineer A's practice, limiting the clause to gross negligence exclusions and disclosing the affordability basis to clients, in conformity with the residual Section III.9 affordability exception.
+Retain a modified, narrowly scoped indemnification clause only after conducting and documenting a good-faith assessment confirming that available pollution liability insurance remains cost-prohibitive for Engineer A's practice, limiting the clause to gross negligence exclusions and disclosing the affordability basis to clients, in conformity with the residual Section III.9 affordability exception.

-At what point was Engineer A obligated to recognize that the insurance market recovery had deactivated the Section III.9 exception, and what affirmative steps — including market monitoring and clause revision — were required within what timeframe?
+At what point was Engineer A obligated to recognize that the insurance market recovery had deactivated the Section III.9 exception, and what affirmative steps, including market monitoring and clause revision, were required within what timeframe?

-Defer Clause Revision Until Formal Guidance Is Issued Continue using the existing indemnification clause in new agreements until a professional society, licensing board, or ethics panel formally instructs Engineer A to revise it, treating the absence of explicit guidance as implicit permission to maintain the status quo despite changed market conditions.
+Continue using the existing indemnification clause in new agreements until a professional society, licensing board, or ethics panel formally instructs Engineer A to revise it, treating the absence of explicit guidance as implicit permission to maintain the status quo despite changed market conditions.

 Is Engineer A obligated to proactively notify existing clients that the broad indemnification clause in their current agreements is no longer ethically justified, and to offer amendment or removal of the clause, or does the obligation apply only prospectively to new agreements?

-Apply Clause Removal Prospectively to New Agreements Only Remove or modify the indemnification clause from all future pollution-related service agreements while allowing existing contracts to run to their natural conclusion without amendment or client notification, treating the changed-circumstances obligation as forward-looking only and relying on the binding nature of existing contractual terms as justification for non-disclosure.
+Remove or modify the indemnification clause from all future pollution-related service agreements while allowing existing contracts to run to their natural conclusion without amendment or client notification, treating the changed-circumstances obligation as forward-looking only and relying on the binding nature of existing contractual terms as justification for non-disclosure.

 Should Engineer A advocate for a formal amendment to Section III.9 that explicitly bounds the indemnification exception to conditions of genuine insurance unavailability, or is reinterpretation of the existing code language for current conditions sufficient to fulfill the cyclical re-assessment and condition-verification obligations?